JohnTheCoolingFan/Motorchik/README.md

 * Configuration
   - Motorchik is highly configurable for servers (guilds).
   - Commands can be turned on/off or black/whitelisted by channel.
-  - various info channels are available to be configured
+  - Various info channels are available to be configured

 ## How to use / Installation
 ### 1. Clone this repo or download archived sources to your local machine